Arcadia-Science/metagenomics-of-cheese-rind-microbiomes/README.md

 The "viral_prediction_summary_tables" folder within 'processed_data' contains summaries of the combined viral prediction tables from [GeNomad 1.2.0 with database v1.1](https://zenodo.org/record/7015982#.Y9hoMi2B28c) and [CheckV 1.0.1 with database v1.4](https://www.nature.com/articles/s41587-020-00774-7) for nine of the long read metagenomic assemblies.

 The "cheesegenomes-k31-scaled1k" within 'databases' contains sourmash signatures from previously sequenced microbial genomes from cheese.
 These signatures were used in the 'sourmash gather' analysis.
+Sourmash signatures used to create the MDS plot of the assemblies can be found in the "sourmashsigs" folder within 'processed_data'.